Lesson video

 But some monks managed to smuggle some silk worms out of China.

-They came to Byzantine Empire and they created the first silk farms.
-Because of that we don't have to travel all the way to China and back to gain silk.
+So because of that we don't have to travel all the way to China and back to gain silk, so therefore it becomes significantly cheaper to buy silk.

-So Justinian also built the Hagia Sophia which is on the screen there in front of you which is just an extraordinarily beautiful holy building which is still in use today.
+So Justinian also built the Hagia Sophia, which is on the screen there in front of you, which is just an extraordinarily beautiful holy building, which is still in use today, it was originally built as a church, as a cathedral.

 Nowadays it's used as a mosque.

-Regardless of what religion lays claim to it, it is just an incredible piece of artwork, incredible piece of architecture.
+It is just an incredible piece of artwork, incredible piece of architecture.

 And he came fairly close to achieving that goal.

-Now despite the many, many positive aspects of Justinian's reign, there were problems, too.
+Now, despite the many, many positive aspects of Justinian's reign, there were problems too.

-So for example, the Nika Riots which were linked to tensions over religions and rulers caused the destruction of much of Constantinople and the deaths of 30,000 people.
+So for example, the Nika riots, which were linked to tensions over religions and rulers, caused the destruction of much of Constantinople and the deaths of 30,000 people.

-Just to kind of put this into context, the Nika Riots were started by two rival supporters of chariot racing.
+Just to kind of put this into context, the Nika riots were started by two rival supporters of chariot racing.

 That's kind of the modern equivalent of what is going on here.